Pablo-Gonzalez-Calderon/showybox-package/README.md

 Once imported, you can create an empty showybox by using the function `showybox()` and giving a default body content inside the parenthesis or outside them using squared brackets `[]`.

-By default, a box with no title, no shadow, black borders, white background, and `5pt` border radius will be created.
+By default a `showybox` with these properties will be created:

+- No title
+- No shadow
+- Not breakable
+- Black borders
+- White background
+- `5pt` of border radius
+- `1pt` of border thickness

 ```java
 #import "@preview/showybox:0.2.1": showybox